OpenTranslationBible/open-bible/en-GB/01.Genesis/md/genesis-41.md

 Joseph was thirty years old when he began serving Pharaoh, the king of Egypt.
 And Joseph went out from Pharaoh’s presence and travelled throughout Egypt.

 ## Genesis 41:47
-During the seven years of abundance, the land produced plentifully.
+Throughout the seven years of abundance, the land yielded generously.

 ## Genesis 41:48
 Joseph gathered all the food produced in those seven years of abundance in Egypt and stored it in the cities.
 In each city, he placed the food grown in the fields surrounding it.